kumahq/kuma/docs/madr/decisions/057-rework-mesh-routes-matching.md

       requestTimeout: 15s
 ```

+When looking at functionality both approaches covers all our examples.
+We can imagine moving in the future to `apiVersion: v1`,
+and translating things over to new version.

 ## Mesh*Route in spec.to[].targetRef design

 The design is grounded in multiple recent MADRs around improvements to policies: